kregarm/vs-playground/README.md

 I also ran out of the time I had set aside for this, so the scenario coverage is not complete.
 I added the filtering flow and result card coverage, and I think the scope could be expanded fairly easily from here, but I do not have the time or mental bandwidth to push it further before Friday.

+## Github actions

+This was the fun and tricky part as everything was working just fine locally, but died within CI.
+I think it boils down to slow instances on github and a heavy app.
+I really had to push the timeouts so this even runs properly - killing parallel runs made the biggest impact here.

 ## Target URL

 `https://staging.nepremicnine.btc-city.com/ljubljana`